tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 > As a <type of user>, I want <some goal> so that <some reason>

-This is pretty much the accepted definition of a user story but I don't think it's the full story.
-In practice, teams settle on their own style of writing stories loosely based on this definition.
-Some stick to the style, others write abbreviated comments or even write out requirements long hand.
-Some write stories on index cards, others write tasks or work items on post-its.
+This is the generally accepted definition of a user story.
+However, in practice, teams settle on their own style of writing stories loosely based on this definition.
+Sometimes a short description is not enough.
+Some teams stick to the template whilst others expand it to write requirements out long hand.
+Some teams abandon it completely and just write abbreviated notes.

+Whatever the choice, each team will likely think of these as "stories".
+To get the most out of the whole thing, a link from story to acceptance criteria needs to be established.

+To capture and track progress, some teams write stories on index cards, others write tasks or work items on post-its.
 Others still write up analysis in JIRA.
-Each team may use these to work out what to deliver and each team may think of these as "stories".

-To adhere to the spirit of the definition, a link from story to acceptance criteria needs to be established.

 D> ## Tasks vs stories {#tasks-vs-stories-aside}
 D>